jamesxdigital/jamesxdigital.com/index.md

 image: /assets/images/pages/about.jpg
 ---

-Motion Designer X Creative Technologist from the U.K 🇬🇧 living in Amsterdam 🇳🇱​ where you can find me exploring the intersections between design and digital technology.
+Hey 👋 I'm James, a Motion Designer & Creative Technologist from the U.K & Malta 🇬🇧🇲🇹 living in Amsterdam 🇳🇱​.
+I am a creative thinker with a wide range of skills and experience in both the creative and technical aspects of project development and stay up to date on the latest technology and design trends.